 Students will explore the history, philosophies, theories, ethical issues, and trends in each of the professions.
 Requirements to enter the professions and the existing job opportunities will also be addressed.
+3 hours fieldwork required.

 WAE 103 - Aesthetic and Aquatic Sports (2)